Nashville’s Newest Urban Village on Tech Hill

 Experience the best of city living at Alloy, Nashville’s first modern, affordable urban community.
-Alloy, an 82-residence condo community, offers a range of studio flat, one-, and two- bedroom units.
+Alloy, an 82-residence condo community, and Alloy 10/10 consisting of 20-units commercial and residential mixed — offer a range of studio flat, one-, and two- bedroom units.
 Situated on a rise, Alloy has unparalleled panoramic views of downtown Nashville.

 Alloy offers comfortable, contemporary living in a convenient location, located in a private cul-de-sac on Herron Drive, south of downtown Nashville.
 In addition, Alloy’s amenities fit into your urbanite lifestyle.
 Its state-of-the-art community spaces inspire creativity, encourage get-togethers among friends, provide outlets for relaxation, and cultivate a strong sense of community among residents — all steps from your front door.